-Our Partners work hard to positively effect and improve the lives of individuals, families, and communities.
+Our Partners work hard to positively affect and improve the lives of individuals, families, and communities.
 They are innovative, responsive, and caring.
 They are collaborative and look for sustainable solutions.
-They align with our values and demonstrate how working together is providing solutions to overcome some of our community’s greatest challenges.
+They align with our values and demonstrate how working together provides solutions to overcome some of our community’s greatest challenges.

 Breakthrough Twin Cities’ (BTC) goal is closing the opportunity gap to ensure students have the resources to reach their full potential.
 Classrooms are led by engaging teachers and society realizes the social and economic benefits of investing entirely in youth.
 BTC prepares low-income, high-potential youth for success throughout middle and high school with demanding academic instruction and hands-on experiences in math, science, literature, writing and elective courses.
 BTC combines summer programming and monthly school-year Saturday sessions for students with mentoring and coaching check-ins, problem-solving and goal-setting, college counseling and career exploration.
 Students’ families receive resources and tools to support their scholar’s success with parent/student conferences, help in advocating for their children and navigating high school and course selection, as well as family events celebrating milestones.

 Additionally, BTC cultivates the next generation of educators by giving college and select high school students an opportunity to lead their own classrooms during the summer.
 They practice classroom teaching while serving as near-peer role models for the students.